Sunday, January 22, 2012

 Here’s a subject that gets little attention until it run’s out!
 Don’t be caught empty handed as this is one of the easier things to calculate the amount needed of.

 Storing paper products requires typical long term storage methods in that you must protect it from rodents, they like to make beds out of it and general bugs also love to eat the stuff.
-Storage temperature and humidity is not an issue so you can store it in a shed, attic, basement or garage.
+Storage temperature and humidity is not an issue so you can store it in a shed, attic, basement or garage providing its in air tight sealed plastic bags.

 Any paper products must be stored in plastic containers like the typical plastic storage bins, garbage cans or metal containers like a 55 gallon barrel that have lids.
 You also must use a plastic bag for a liner to keep humidity out of the paper products.
 Line the container with a sturdy bag.
 Close the bag tightly with a twist tie or a heavy string to secure it and your paper products are safe.
 The same method applies to boxes of tissues or rolls of paper towels.